How to Setup a VPN on Windows 10: A Complete Step-by-Step Guide

 - Click Network & Internet and then VPN.

-- Find the Add a VPN connection option to get to the VPN provider drop-down menu.
+- Find the Add a VPN connection option to access the provider drop-down menu.

-- Click Windows (built-in) and then Connection name.
+- Click Windows (built-in) and then the Connection name.

 - Enter a name for your VPN connection and go to the Server name or address.